 Department: Department of Radiation Oncology

-The University of Virginia is an Equal Opportunity/Affirmative Action Employer.
-Women, Minorities, Veterans, and Persons with Disabilities are encouraged to apply.
+The University of Virginia is an affirmative action/equal opportunity employer committed to diversity, equity, and inclusiveness.
+Women, minorities, veterans and persons with disabilities are encouraged to apply.